ballerina-platform/ballerina-dev-website/learn/getting-started/building-a-data-service-in-ballerina.md

 }
 ```

-Invoke defined resource function by sending a `POST` request to `http://localhost:8080/employees` with the
+Invoke the defined resource function by sending a `POST` request to `http://localhost:8080/employees` with the
 required data as a JSON payload.

 ```shell